AdobeDocs/commerce-testing/src/pages/functional-testing-framework/cicd.md

 bin/magento config:set cms/wysiwyg/enabled disabled
 ```

-These set the default state of the Magento instance.
+These set the default state of the Adobe Commerce or Magento Open Source instance.
 If you wish to change the default state of the application (and have updated your tests sufficiently to account for it), this is the step to do it.

-If your magento instance has Two-Factor Authentication enabled, see [Configure 2FA][] to configure MFTF tests.
+If your instance has two-factor authentication enabled, see [Configure 2FA][] to configure tests.

 ## Install Allure